Our 9-Stop 🗺️ West-Coast India Travel Plan

 On this trip we wanted to discover the west coast, between Mumbai and southern Kerala.

 This is quite a distance to cover in just 22 days (3,400 km there and back again).
-We therefore decided to take a couple of internal flights to reduce the amount of time required to travel overland – which can be considerable in India.
+We therefore decided to take a couple of internal flights to reduce the amount of time required to travel overland, which in India can be described as “eventful” at best and “soul-crushing” at worst..

 We booked a domestic flight from Mumbai to Trivandrum, scheduled to depart around 6 hours after our arrival in Mumbai.
 This had several advantages: Firstly, we wouldn’t have to experience Mumbai twice (on our way in and on our way out)… And, in retrospect, experiencing Mumbai just the once is more than enough.

-This also would mean we would get directly to our southern-most destination.
+This also meant we’d get directly to our southern-most destination.
 From there, it would be (…simply?) a question of travelling slowly back up the coast, through Kerala, Karnatica and Goa to Mumbai.

 Of course, we were taking a risk that our Turkish Airlines flight wouldn’t be delayed by more than 6 hours.
 It’s all a trade-off really: We booked early with Jet Airways to get the flight at a decent price – in our case, 4,043 rupees (€54) per person.
 Wait until you arrive and flights will either be fully booked or will cost twice as much.

 Rome was the starting point for our flights with Turkish Airlines.
 For us, this is a bonus destination to begin our holiday.
 We planned to spend 2 nights in Rome.
-Time enough to enjoy some excellent restaurants, with a little extra sight-seeing thrown in.
+Time enough to eat our body weight in pasta and pretend we understood the history of the Roman Forum.

 We budgeted €300 for this section of our trip, including guesthouse, meals and transfers (€150 per day).